kolakows/TSP-DynamicProgramming/README.md

 ## Interactive mode

 You need to select an input graph file.
 Then you can choose result cycle file path, statistics  `*.csv` file path, logging level (Info, Debug, Insane) and the number of repetitions of the algorithm.
-No choice means accepting default values: `<graph_name>_out.txt` cycle file, `results.csv` statistics file, 'Info' logging and 10 repetitions.
+No choice (empty strings) means accepting default values: `<graph_name>_out.txt` cycle file, `results.csv` statistics file, 'Info' logging and 10 repetitions.

 Info logging does not influence the time of the algorithm itself.
 Debug logging outputs also intermediate results.